 At Ogletree, Mr. Caldwell has a national litigation practice wherein he defends employers of all sizes in state and federal trial courts against allegations of harassment and discrimination under Title VII of the Civil Rights Act of 1964 and other alleged violations of the Family and Medical Leave Act, Fair Labor Standards Act, and Pregnancy Discrimination Act.
 In addition, Andre’ has leveraged his prosecutorial and litigation experience to conduct workplace and internal investigations for clients around the country.

-Mr. Caldwell is actively involved in the American Bar Association’s Section of Litigation where he currently serves as co-chair for the Minority Trial Lawyer Committee.
-Locally, Caldwell serves as vice-chair of the Board of Directors for Positive Tomorrows, a private, tuition-free elementary school meeting the education and social service needs of homeless children and their families.
+Mr. Caldwell is actively involved in the Oklahoma City community and his Church presently serving on the Management Council for St. Luke’s Methodist Church, Secretary of the Board of Directors for the Greater Urban League of Oklahoma, and Secretary of the Downtown Club of Oklahoma City.
+Mr. Caldwell previously served as the Vice-Chair of the Board of Directors for Positive Tomorrows, a private, tuition-free elementary school meeting the education and social service needs of homeless children and their families.